 The Dirty Towel

-Many budget hotels wont supply towels.
-If they do and your room is already a bit of a dump, then I wouldn't trust the towels.
+If they do and your room is already a bit of a dump, then I wouldn't trust the towels anyway.
 So its best as budget travellers to pack a small travel towel for these sticky situations.
+You can find small travel size towels really cheap on amazon.

 So we hope these dirty hotel room tips and hacks were helpful!
 Even more so, we hope you don’t have to deal with a horror hotel room in the future!